MicrosoftDocs/appcenter-docs/docs/dashboard/bugtracker/index.md

 1. In your app, select **Settings**, **Services**, and click the **edit** button.

-1. <a name="step3"/>Select which bug tracker (Jira, VSTS or GitHub) to integrate with.
+1. <a name="step3"/>Select which bug tracker (JIRA, VSTS or GitHub) to integrate with.
 In order to add a bug tracker for a repository, you need admin permissions for it.

     1. For Jira: